-Since $\max_{1\le j\le p}\log b_j(\mathcal Z)=p^{-1}\log b_n\lesssim \log n$, a regular grid satisfies the condition for the optimal posterior contraction specified in Section~\ref{sec:nonreg}.
-This nice property makes a regular grid very appealing for practical use given its simplicity, and there is no much benefit of considering more complicated split-nets.
+As $\max_{1\le j\le p}\log b_j(\mathcal Z)=p^{-1}\log b_n\lesssim \log n$, a regular grid satisfies the condition for the optimal posterior contraction specified in Section~\ref{sec:nonreg} (see Remark~\ref{lmk:upper}).
+This makes a regular grid very appealing for practical use given its simplicity, and there is little benefit of considering more complicated split-nets.
 The only exception is a set of fixed design points commonly used in the literature of BART \citep{chipman2010bart,rockova2020posterior}.

 A regular grid can easily be extended to an irregular rectangular grid with boxes of different sizes.
-If every mesh-size of this irregular checkerboard is asymptotically proportional to $1/b_n^{1/p}$, the above results still hold with minor modification.
+If every mesh-size of an irregular checkerboard is asymptotically proportional to $1/b_n^{1/p}$, the above results still hold with minor modification.
 This extension is particularly interesting in a regression setup where the distribution of covariates is explicitly available.
 For example, it allows us to use the quantiles for grid points, which is a natural way to generate a weakly balanced system \citep{castillo2021uncertainty}.